OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 a semantically valid Posiedon program without class methods.

 ## Output
-The output of this exercise should be a single human readable (\*.ll) bitcode file that complies with the standard of LLVM `6.0.0`.
+The output of this exercise is a single human readable (\*.ll) bitcode file according to the standard of LLVM `6.0.0`.

 ## Submission Guidelines
 The skeleton code for this exercise resides (as usual) in subdirectory EX4 of the